akanthos/MobilityServices/README.md

-# mobilityServices
+Repository for the prototyping during the Mobility Services Lab.

-Repository for the prototyping during the Mobility Services Lab
+Technologies used: Java, Play Framework.